What are the questions, that insight leaders today, want answered? (part 1)

-Yesterday, I had the privilege of chairing a table at DataIQ’s 2017 Discussion event.
-It was a great opportunity to hear the questions that insight leaders today most want answered.
+Yesterday, I had the privilege of chairing a table at a DataIQ Discussion event.
+It was a great opportunity to hear the questions that insight leaders today most want to be answered.

 Not surprisingly, I was invited to chair a table on the topic of ‘Customer Insight‘.
 There were about 70-80 data & insight leaders attending this event, each having 8 tables to choose from, for their 3 ’roundtable sessions’.
 So, it was pleasing to see that 21 leaders chose to join the conversations at my table.